rafacanical/portfolio/content/blog/use-nodemon-with-nim-language-project.md

 +++
 date = 2021-02-25T09:15:00Z
 tags = ["Go"]
-title = "Go function to check if some string contains prefix"
+title = "Go function to check if string contains prefix"

 +++
 This is how to quickly check if a certain string contains a specific prefix.
 This is usefull when you're checking commands for example.